School of Pharmacy and Biomedical Sciences

 - Faculty: Faculty of Science

-Marisa graduated with a BPharm (Cum Laude) from the University of Potchefstroom, Republic of South Africa (RSA) in 1998.
-She then went on to complete an MSc in Pharmaceutics (Cum Laude) which was awarded in 2000 from the University of Potchefstroom, RSA and also registered as a pharmacist with the South African Pharmacy Council.
-Her research for her MSc focussed on investigating the in vitro toxicity profile of N-trimethyl chitosan chloride (TMC), a mucosal absorption enhancer used in the delivery of peptide drugs.
+I graduated with a BPharm (Cum Laude) from the University of Potchefstroom, Republic of South Africa (RSA) in 1998.
+I then went on to complete an MSc in Pharmaceutics (Cum Laude) which was awarded in 2000 from the University of Potchefstroom, RSA and also registered as a pharmacist with the South African Pharmacy Council.
+The research for my MSc focused on investigating the in vitro toxicity profile of N-trimethyl chitosan chloride (TMC), a mucosal absorption enhancer used in the delivery of peptide drugs.

-Upon completion of her MSc, Marisa was awarded a prestigious Nelson Mandela Scholarship from the University of Leiden in the Netherlands allowing her to do her PhD research in the group of Prof. Dr. Hans Junginger in Pharmaceutics at Leiden Amsterdam Center for Drug Research.
+Upon completion of my MSc, I was awarded a prestigious Nelson Mandela Scholarship from the University of Leiden in the Netherlands allowing me to do my PhD research in the group of Prof Dr. Hans Junginger in Pharmaceutics at Leiden Amsterdam Center for Drug Research.
 Prof. Junginger’s laboratory was world renowned for the work done in the delivery of peptide drugs with various mucosal absorption enhancers as well as mucosal vaccination.
-Her work during her studies in Leiden focussed on developing solid oral dosage forms for the oral delivery peptide drugs with TMC.
-She was awarded a PhD from the University of Potchefstroom, RSA in 2003.
+Work during my studies in Leiden focused on developing solid oral dosage forms for the oral delivery peptide drugs with TMC.
+I was awarded a PhD from the University of Potchefstroom, RSA, in 2003.

-In September 2004 Marisa was appointed as a Lecturer in Pharmaceutics at the University of Portsmouth and was promoted to Senior Lecturer in Pharmaceutics in September 2005.
-Apart from her responsibilities as Deputy Head, Division of Pharmaceutical Sciences, lecturing and course design related to the MPharm degree of the University of Portsmouth, she is also involved in several post graduate research projects either as principal investigator or co-supervisor and has is also serving on University committees since 2010.
+In September 2004 I was appointed as a Lecturer in Pharmaceutics at the University of Portsmouth and was promoted to Senior Lecturer in Pharmaceutics in September 2005.
+Apart from my responsibilities as Deputy Head, Division of Pharmaceutical Sciences, lecturing and course design related to the MPharm degree of the University of Portsmouth, I am also involved in several post graduate research projects either as principal investigator or co-supervisor and have been serving on University committees since 2010.
+My current research is mainly focused in the area of Clinical Pharmaceutics.

 - Deputy Head, Division of Pharmaceutical Sciences